sdziallas/comp55/docs/labs/2-JavaIntro.md

 }
 ```

-Once you save, you'll notice that errors pop up in the problems pane
+Once you finish typing and Save (*Ctrl-S*), you'll notice that new errors pop up in the problems pane
-again, as well as the red squigglies.
+again, as well as the red/pink squigglies.
 Hover over the errors to read the
-quick fixes here, which would be that we would want to declare each
+quick fixes here (or again, move your keyboard's cursor to somewhere where the error is and type ***Ctrl-1***), and you'll see a list of options of different ideas that Eclipse has for fixing your error.
+What we want is to declare each
-variable as an instance variable (Eclipse may call instance variable
+variable as an instance variable (Eclipse calls instance variables
-"field").
-Doing that will insert the following two lines above the
+**fields**).
+If you perfrom that field quick fix for each, that will insert the following two lines above the
 constructor.

 ```java